Ludwig Eduard Theodor Loesener

 Ludwig Eduard Theodor Lösener (23 November 1865 – 2 June 1941) was a German botanist who collected widely in the field in Germany: Amrum island (1912), the Alps, the Black Forest, Bavaria, Rügen island and Tyrol in modern Austria.
 His speciality was the Aquifoliaceae of the world.
 He also studied cultivars of Ilex species.
-His name is often spelled as 'Loesener' in English sources.
+His name is usually spelled as 'Loesener' in English sources.

-In 1941, botanist Albert Charles Smith published a genus of flowering plants belonging to the family Celastraceae, as Loeseneriella in his honour.
+In 1941, botanist Albert Charles Smith published the genus Loeseneriella, in the family Celastraceae, in his honour.

+The standard author abbreviation Loes. is used to indicate this person as the authority when citing a botanical name.
+The International Plant Names Index lists more than 1800 taxa attributed to him.